neondatabase/neon/docs/rfcs/027-pageserver-disaster-recovery.md

 serves as a second-level backup for the case that there is a bug in the pageservers that corrupted the served pages.

-The pageserver can be triggered via an API endpoint to create a new copy of a timeline, applying the WAL of a different timeline, either from the start, right after initdb, or from a historic point.
+The RFC proposes an API endpoint for the pageserver that can be triggered to create a new copy of a timeline, applying the WAL of a different timeline, either from the start, right after initdb, or from a historic point.

 ## Motivation